-18. Skip over to the last two pages in the book (pp. 364-365), i.e., in the How To Analysis A Case section that appears after Chapter 11.
-Go through that basic timeline/outline for a strategic management case analysis - so students will know what is expected of them in terms of preparing their case analysis/project for the course.
-Refer back to these three pages often in the course, because students will often ask what they are supposed to do or prepare to present.
+11. Skip over to the last three pages in book (before the cases start) and go through that basic timeline/outline for a strategic management case analysis - so students will know what is expected of them in terms of preparing their case analysis/project for the course.
+Refer back to these three pages often in the course.

-19. Encourage your students to use the free Excel Student Template at the author website at www.strategyclub.com.
+12. For the first time ever, the Excel Student Template is available FREE for students at the new and improved author website at www.strategyclub.com.
 Your students will find this template to be immensely helpful in this course.
-Plus, two example strategic-management case projects are provided at this website as a guide for students to follow.
+Plus, three example strategic management case projects provided are there as a guide for students to follow.

-Answers to End-of-Chapter 1 Review Questions
+Answers to End-of-Chapter Review Questions